 Vyprvpn is one of the few Tier-1 VPN providers with support for users in Russia, meaning it owns all of its own servers and doesn’t rent them.
 In result, this equates to fast, consistent speed and excellent uptime.

 The company is based out of Switzerland, it has 700 servers and handles data management in-house with no third party involved in the process.
 This means it can offer the highest level of privacy and top notch security.

-I definitely recommend everyone one to use VyprVPN.
+I definitely recommend everyone to use VyprVPN.
 First of all, your VPN provider must not be based in Russia or other countries which favor censorship laws.
 VyprVPN is based in Switzerland and will not have to comply with any request sent from the Russian government.
 Everyone in the world knows that Switzerland is notorious for being privacy-conscious.

-VyprVPN’s in-house engineering team has coded the VPN in such a way that it can even bypass China firewall!
+VyprVPN’s in-house engineering team has coded the VPN in such a way that it can even bypass Chinese firewall!
 How does it do it?
 It uses a feature called Chameleon which uses scrambled metadata to prevent VPN blocking, something that VPN users in Russia should pay attention to, as, like China, Russia might completely decide to block VPN traffic.

 Secondly, your VPN provider must have servers around the world, and it must own them!
 VyprVPN owns 700+ servers around the world, in case one server goes down, it can connect you to another server closest to you without any speed interruption.

 As you can see from the above picture, the internet speed is good only at the end when I decided to disconnect.
 It can deliver good speed around the world with some users reporting >5mbs if you use US West Coast or Japan servers.